-Stimulus hopes, energy M&A give stock futures boost
+Stocks reverse course, consumer discretionary names fall

 M&A Monday

-Conoco Philips is buying Concho Resources for $9.7 billion as consolidation continues in the U.S. energy sector.
+In deal-making, Conoco Phillips is buying Concho Resources for $9.7 billion as consolidation continues in the U.S. energy sector.
 The deal makes the new company the "largest independent oil and gas company with pro forma production of over 1.5 million barrels of oil equivalent per day" according to the companies.

 |Ticker